sourdoughbrett/Signal-Lake/README.md

 ## **Features & Flow, Architecture (high-level)**

 Alpaca → Ingest
-src/data_ingest.py fetches minute bars (rolling 7 days), flattens and enriches with indicators, and upserts into Postgres market_data.
+src/data_ingest.py fetches 1-minute bars (rolling 7 days), flattens and enriches with indicators, and upserts into Postgres market_data.

 Model Train + Forecast
 src/models.py reads the most-recent rows (default TRAIN_ROWS=10000), trains ARIMA (5,1,0) and XGBoost with sliding windows, generates 60-minute forecasts, and upserts into predictions.
 It then writes rolling RMSE for each model to forecast_metrics.